 This really did nothing to set Robin's concerns at ease.
 Far from it, instead he was reminded of the angry look Severa had given him the previous evening before storming off without an explanation.
 This feels like a trap.
 Why does this feel like a trap?

 "Did I do something wrong?
 Yesterday I noticed you, well, looking quite angry.
 At me, in particular?
 If I somehow caused offense, I promise, it wasn't my intent."

 "Oh, that?
 Don't worry 'bout it, it's nothing," Severa told him.
 "Foul mood, nothing more."

-"Right…" Robin said, glaccing uncertainty to Lucina.
-She too looked concerned, but at a slightly nod seemed to indicate they go along with whatever Severa was doing.
+"Right…" Robin said, glancing uncertainly to Lucina.
+She too looked concerned, but a slight nod seemed to indicate they go along with whatever Severa was doing.
 Yeah, that would probably be their best option.